hsbadr/HiClimR/README.md

 * cluster validation
    * summary statistics based on raw data or the data reconstructed by PCA
    * objective tree cut using minimum significant correlation between region means
-* visualization of regionaliztion results
+* visualization of regionalization results
 * exporting region map and mean timeseries into NetCDF-4

-The `regional` linkage method is explained in the context of a spatio-temporal problem, in which `N` spatial elements (e.g., weather stations) are divided into `k` regions, given that each element has a time series of length `M`.
+The `regional` linkage method is explained in the context of a spatiotemporal problem, in which `N` spatial elements (e.g., weather stations) are divided into `k` regions, given that each element has a time series of length `M`.
 It is based on inter-regional correlation distance between the temporal means of different regions (or elements at the first merging step).
 It modifies the update formulae of `average` linkage method by incorporating the standard deviation of the merged region timeseries, which is a function of the correlation between the individual regions, and their standard deviations before merging.
 It is equal to the average of their standard deviations if and only if the correlation between the two merged regions is `100%`.
 In this special case, the `regional` linkage method is reduced to the classic `average` linkage clustering method.

 [⇪](#hiclimr)

 ## Implementation

-[Badr et. al (2015)](https://doi.org/10.1007/s12145-015-0221-7) describes the regionalization algorithms, features, and data processing tools included in the package and presents a demonstration application in which the package is used to regionalize Africa on the basis of interannual precipitation variability.
+[Badr et al. (2015)](https://doi.org/10.1007/s12145-015-0221-7) describes the regionalization algorithms, features, and data processing tools included in the package and presents a demonstration application in which the package is used to regionalize Africa on the basis of interannual precipitation variability.
 The figure below shows a detailed flowchart for the package. `Cyan` blocks represent helper functions, `green` is input data or parameters, `yellow` indicates agglomeration Fortran code, and `purple` shows graphics options.
 For multivariate clustering (MVC), the input data is a list of matrices (one matrix for each variable with the same number of rows to be clustered; the number of columns may vary per variable).
 The blue dashed boxes involve a loop for all variables to apply mean and/or variance thresholds, detrending, and/or standardization per variable before weighing the preprocessed variables and binding them by columns in one matrix for clustering. `x` is the input `N x M` data matrix, `xc` is the coarsened `N0 x M` data matrix where `N0 ≤ N` (`N0 = N` only if `lonStep = 1` and `latStep = 1`), `xm` is the masked and filtered `N1 x M1` data matrix where `N1 ≤ N0` (`N1 = N0` only if the number of masked stations/points is zero) and `M1 ≤ M` (`M1 = M` only if no columns are removed due to missing values), and `x1` is the reconstructed `N1` x `M1` data matrix if PCA is performed.

 <img src="https://github.com/hsbadr/HiClimR/raw/master/HiClimR.png" title="HiClimR Flowchart" alt="HiClimR Flowchart" style="display: block; margin: auto;" />